 Feeling that buzz of excitement before a big holiday?
-It’s like the air is charged with anticipation.
-Diwali, also known as the Festival of Lights, is one of the most important celebrations for Hindus, Jains, Sikhs, and some Buddhists around the world.
+The air feels charged with it.
+Diwali, the Festival of Lights, is one of the most important celebrations for Hindus, Jains, Sikhs, and some Buddhists around the world.
+It’s massive, genuinely.
+The festival draws millions of people across continents, all observing the same rituals, lighting the same lamps, celebrating the same triumph of light over darkness.

 - PRO TIP: Start your DIWALI CUENTA REGRESIVA early by planning your decorations and gifts.
 It adds to the excitement and helps you stay organized.*